tomlurge/converTor/docs/notes.md

     dirreq-stats-end is an object with 2 fields, not 2 fields alone made that right in the schema should fix it in ConvertToJson entry-stats-end dito

-- bridge network status
-    flag tresholds really not an array?

 * streamline attribute names and structures (at least check for it)